How Small Businesses Can Survive the Coronavirus Outbreak?

 5. Secure Liquidity & Manage Your Finances Wisely

 Business involves risks.
 When it comes to small businesses, they are vulnerable and riskier.
 According to the federal government’s Small Business Administration, only about half of the small businesses last longer for more than five years.
 Accessing cash is the biggest challenge for small businesses.
 Moreover, after paying the overhead costs like payroll, rents, and other utilities, owners do not have much cash or revenue from the business.
-To fight this global pandemic, small business owners should advocate for efforts to provide immediate liquidity and to keep the business running.
+To fight this global pandemic, small business owners should advocate for efforts to provide immediate liquidity and to keep the business running great answer.

 The Small Business Workforce Stabilization Fund provides immediate cash to the most vulnerable businesses, keeps employees on the payroll, and allow businesses to grow once customers return.
 They will forgive financial assistance provided to those small businesses which were solvent prior to the crisis, so long as the same number of employees are rehired within 12 months after the crisis.
 The legislation would also increase the loan limit for SBA Express from $350,000 to $1 million.
 During this global crisis, this program can be a good way to stabilize the market and provide relief for owners, workers, and their families.

 I know, due to the novel coronavirus, like others, you are also struggling with your business.
 Here are some little suggestions that may help you to pivot your business during this coronavirus Pandemic.

 I suggest you not get frustrated.
 If possible work from home, adjust your workflows, management, business strategy, and goals, If possible move your business online, don’t lose your customer.
 Apply for a loan and supports from Government or small business loan companies.
 Don’t forget, we all are fighting with this situation.
 Stay safe!

 💥Free Marketing Analysis to see how you rank against your competitors: